NixOS/rfcs/rfcs/0017-intensional-store.md

 ### Store Daemon

 Optionally, a daemon can maintain the Store.
 In this case, it is recommended be the only user with write access.
-It performs installations and verifications, described below.
+It performs installations, verifications and garbage collection, described below.

 ### Preparing